jadetwallace/Cyber-Wall/README.md

     ftp -?<br>
   This will display the FTP command options and provide you with useful information for interacting with the service.<br>
           <br>
+<br><br>
+**Module Tasks** <br>
+What does the 3-letter acronym FTP stand for?<br>
+  File Transfer Protocol<br>
+Which port does the FTP service listen on usually?<br>
+  21<br>
+FTP sends data in the clear, without any encryption.
+What acronym is used for a later protocol designed to provide similar functionality to FTP but securely, as an extension of the SSH protocol?<br>
+  SFTP (SSH File Transfer Protocol)<br>
+What is the command we can use to send an ICMP echo request to test our connection to the target?<br>
+  ping<br>
+From your scans, what version is FTP running on the target?<br>
+  vsftpd 3.0.3<br>
+From your scans, what OS type is running on the target?<br>
+  Unix<br>
+What is the command we need to run in order to display the 'ftp' client help menu?<br>
+  ftp -?<br>
+What is username that is used over FTP when you want to log in without having an account?<br>
+  anonymous<br>
+What is the response code we get for the FTP message 'Login successful'?<br>
+  230<br>
+There are a couple of commands we can use to list the files and directories available on the FTP server.
+One is dir.
+What is the other that is a common way to list files on a Linux system.<br>
+  ls<br>
+What is the command used to download the file we found on the FTP server?<br>
+  get<br>
+Submit root flag<br>
+  035db21c881520061c53e0536e44f815<br>
+<br><br><
 Hack the Box: Dancing (SMB)<br>
 <br>
 1. Check if the Target Machine is Reachable (Ping Test)<br>